 In June of last year, I wrote an article stating that the most valuable piece of photography equipment you’ll ever own is your brain.
 If you use it properly, you’ll be able to capture great images with just about any camera including your iPhone camera.

 Just a few months later, I was forced to put this claim to the test.
 While visiting my mom in Golden, Colorado I looked out the window and saw a truly incredible sunset.
-I didn’t have my DSLR cameras with me, so I grabbed my iPhone and began taking photos in her backyard.
+Since I didn’t have my DSLR cameras with me, I grabbed my iPhone and began taking photos in her backyard.

 The sunset I was shooting filled the entire sky, so I knew I wouldn’t get a very got shot with a single exposure.
 I instead started taking many images of small parts of the scene that I would later stitch together.
 I avoided using the auto-stitch option on the iPhone.
 To do this, you have continually move the camera while it is taking shots, which will produce some blur in the image.
 You also can’t take multi-row images of even larger scenes using this feature.